Measuring frailty in the elderly: an indicator based on a super-classifier: Construction and use of the frailty indicator

+\review{Furthermore, we conduct an empirical assessment of potential dependence among the classifiers' errors.
+Pearson residuals from each logistic model are computed on the external validation set.
+We then examine the joint structure of these residuals across models using a hierarchical clustering procedure (results are reported in supplementary Figure S1).
+No patterns of individuals misclassified by more than one model emerge.
+While one model (the one related to hospitalisation) displays lower predictive performance, the corresponding misclassifications are not systematically shared with the other models.
+This evidence suggests no indication of substantial co-misclassification that would undermine the conditional independence assumption.}

-After calculating all quantities, we obtain the values of the indicator for each individual in the validation set who does not (yet) have a diagnosis of disability or dementia.
+After calculating all quantities, we obtain the values of the indicator for each individual in the validation set.
 We then use the outcome-specific models to calculate the probabilities that each individual will develop each outcome and, using the quantities reported in Table \ref{tab:parameters}, we calculate the frailty level for all individuals in the new set.
 The distribution of the frailty indicator after the \textit{min-max} transformation is shown in Figure \ref{fig:index_distribution}.
 The distribution highlights the presence of a large number of individuals with low frailty: approximately 50\% of the sample have an indicator smaller than 0.1.
 These individuals are mostly under 75 years old and have not developed many of the health conditions included in the indicator yet.
-Differences in the indicator based on gender are also observed: the average value of the indicator for women is 0.197, while for men it is 0.172 (for the entire population is 0.186).
-Therefore, it appears that women have a greater frailty; this result is in line with other frailty indicators constructing with administrative data \citep{abrahaclaims2021, hall_development_2022, rockwood_what_2005}.
-However, this evidence might be due to differences in the age structure by sex \cite{silan2022construction}.
+Differences in the indicator based on gender are also observed: the average value of the indicator for women is 0.197, while for men it is 0.172 (for the entire population it is 0.186).
+Therefore, it appears that women have a greater frailty; this result is in line with other frailty indicators constructed with administrative data \citep{abrahaclaims2021, hall_development_2022, rockwood_what_2005}.
+However, this evidence might be due to differences in the age structure by sex \citep{silan2022construction}.
 To examine this, we standardise the frailty indicator by age and observe higher values for men than for women.
 Nevertheless, to remain consistent with the guidelines provided by \cite{rockwood_what_2005} regarding the characteristics a frailty indicator must have, we adopt the non-standardised version of the indicator in the subsequent analyses.